 One of the owners of Wild Wilderness Drive-Through Safari pleaded guilty to transporting four adult tigers after selling the big cats to a facility in Missouri, where they were shot in a trailer.
 The new owners intended to sell their hides.

-Next time, instead of going to a wildlife park, take your family to one of the great national parks around the country where everyone, both human and nonhuman, can enjoy the freedom of nature.
+When your family hits the road, instead of going to a wildlife park or drive-through zoo, visit one of the great national parks around the country, where everyone—both human and nonhuman—can enjoy the freedom of nature.